Red Dead Redemption 2: Plot

 After a botched ferry heist in 1899, the Van der Linde gang are forced to leave their substantial money stash and flee Blackwater.
 Realizing the progress of civilization is ending the time of outlaws, they decide to gain enough money to escape the law and retire.
 They rob a train owned by Cornwall, who hires Pinkertons to apprehend them.
 The gang perform jobs to earn money, as Dutch continually promises the next heist will be their last.
 Following a shootout with Cornwall's men in Valentine, the gang relocate to Lemoyne, where they work simultaneously for the Grays and Braithwaites in an attempt to turn them against each other.
-However, the families double-cross them: the Grays kill a gang member in an ambush, while the Braithwaites kidnap and sell Jack to Bronte.
-The gang retaliate and destroy both families before retrieving Jack from Bronte, who offers them leads on work, but eventually double-crosses them.
-Dutch kidnaps and feeds him to an alligator as revenge, which disturbs Arthur.
+However, the families double-cross them: the Grays kill Sean during an ambush in Rhodes, while the Braithwaites kidnap and sell Jack to Bronte.
+The gang retaliate and destroy both families before retrieving Jack from Bronte, who offers them leads on work but eventually double-crosses them as well.
+Dutch kidnaps and feeds him to an alligator as revenge, disturbing Arthur and John.

-The gang rob a bank in Saint Denis, but the Pinkertons intervene, killing Hosea and arresting John.
-Dutch, Arthur, Bill, Javier, and Micah escape the city via a ship heading to Cuba.
-A torrential storm sinks the ship, and the men wash ashore on the island of Guarma, where they become embroiled in a war between tyrannical sugar plantation owner Fussar and the enslaved local population.
-After helping the revolutionaries kill Fussar, the group secure transport back to the United States and reunite with the rest of the gang.
+The gang rob a bank in Saint Denis, planning to escape to Tahiti, but the Pinkertons intervene, killing Hosea and arresting John.
+Dutch, Arthur, Bill, Javier, and Micah flee on a ship bound for Cuba.
+A storm sinks the ship, and the men wash ashore on the island of Guarma, where they become embroiled in a war between tyrannical sugar plantation owner Fussar and the enslaved locals.
+After helping the revolutionaries kill Fussar, the group secure transport back to the United States and reunite with the rest of the gang, though they are soon assaulted by Pinkertons whom they repel.

-Dutch obsesses over one last heist and doubts Arthur's loyalty after he disobeys him by liberating John earlier than planned, naming Micah his top lieutenant in Arthur's place.
-Arthur becomes concerned Dutch is no longer the man he knew, as he is becoming insular, abandons their ideals, and murders Cornwall.
-He is faced with his mortality when he is diagnosed with tuberculosis.
-Arthur reflects on his actions and how to protect the gang, telling John to run away with Abigail and Jack and openly defying Dutch by aiding the local Native American people.
-When the Pinkertons assault the camp, Dutch becomes paranoid a gang member is working as an informant.
+Dutch, paranoid that a Pinkerton informant is within the gang, obsesses over one last heist.
+He doubts Arthur's loyalty after he disobeys him by liberating John earlier than planned, naming Micah his top lieutenant in Arthur's place.
+Arthur becomes concerned about Dutch, as he becomes insular, abandons their ideals, and murders Cornwall.
+Faced with his mortality after being diagnosed with tuberculosis, Arthur reflects on his actions and how to protect the gang, urging John to flee with Abigail and Jack and defying Dutch by aiding the local Wapiti Indians.
 Several gang members become disenchanted and leave, while Dutch and Micah arrange one final heist of an Army payroll train.